How To Build DIY Raised Garden Boxes and Beds

 Or check out this post from DIYDanielle about easy plants to grow outside.
 If our vegetables don’t do well this year, I may need to revisit this list next year!

-Next year we hope to try to start composting and to add another raised garden bed.
+Next year we hope to try to start composting and add another raised garden bed.
 We will test our green thumbs out this year and see how we can add and improve our garden each year.

 Beautiful!
 Thank you for the step-by-step.
 These will make a wonderful gift for my daughter.
 She loves to garden!